Skip to main content

 rhc setup

-I have setup an authorisation token with my server - so this means that I can easily connect to my Openshift instances from my server.
+I set up an authorisation token with my server, which means I can connect to my Openshift instances without re-entering credentials.

 rhc app create nodesocketapp nodejs-0.10

-(to see what cartridges are available you can run rhc cartridge list)
+(To see what cartridges are available, run rhc cartridge list.)

-First, copy the Git URL that was automatically generated to you once you've created your application:
+First, grab the Git URL that was generated when you created the application:

 rhc app show nodesocketapp | grep Git

-(rhc app show [appname] shows all the information about your app)
+(rhc app show [appname] displays all the info about your app.)

-Navigate to your application folder on your locale machine and add the openshift as a remote:
+Navigate to your application folder on your local machine and add Openshift as a remote:

 git remote add openshift -f [git URL copied before]

-Once this is done, merge your local code with the one found on openshift:
+Then merge your local code with the code on Openshift:

 git merge openshift/master -s recursive -X ours